BrayanGarciaMora/BookStore/README.md

 ###In this proyect we cread an app to sell book

-## Thenologies for developer his proyect.
+## Thecnologies for developer his proyect: